Liberdus/liberdus-docs/docs/faq/payments-and-sending-lib.md

 sidebar_position: 3
 ---

-# 💳 Payments & Wallet Integration
+# 💳 Payments & Sending LIB

 ### 1. Does Liberdus have a built-in wallet?

-Yes, Liberdus wallet that can send LIB is built into the app by design.
+Yes.
+Liberdus includes a built-in wallet that generates your address and lets you send and receive LIB directly inside the app.

 ### 2. Can I send payments in Liberdus?